progbots/engine/docs/articles/recursivity.md

 # Let's talk about recursivity

-The following code sample is the implementation of the [factorial function](https://en.wikipedia.org/wiki/Factorial) with the engine :
+The following code sample is the implementation of the [factorial function](https://en.wikipedia.org/wiki/Factorial) using the engine :

 ```text
 "fac" {